D7ry/valhallaCombat/README.md

 ## **Weightless**
 Valhalla Combat brings a hefty amount of changes; however unlike other combat overhauls, all changes and functionalities are implemented through SKSE.
 Therefore it is neither "heavy-weight" nor "light-weight", it's weightless.
 You will not experience any script lag, nor save corruption if you ever decide to uninstall this mod mid-save.

+## **Stamina**
+- Stamina plays a crucial role in Valhalla Combat.
+The way it factors into your combat gameplay, however, is vastly different from all other combat overhauls.
+- As such, stamina regenerates 5x faster for all races by default.
+(Tweakable)<br/>
+- Specifities of stamina will be elaborated on later.

+_Unlike "Souls Like Stamina" or many other combat mods, stamina regeneration is not hard-coded into esp records, but multiplied based on the records you already have.
+This make stamina changes brought by Valhalla Combat consistent with all other race overhauls._

 ## **Attack**
 - Light attack costs a fixed amount of stamina.
 Heavy attack costs a fixed portion of stamina.
 (Tweakable)
 - The former incentivizes the player to level up.
 The latter keeps late-game characters and player from being over-powered.
 Specific values are tweakable.